infinum/enumerations/Migrate.md

 Second way
 ==========

-Use any gem you see fit, we prefer `data_migrate` gem for this job.

-Simply create the data migration with `rails g data_migration name_of_your_migration`
+You can use a gem for the migration, or just write raw SQL.

 Your migration will look something like this: